Van Gogh Programme

 - Nuffic, with the support of Ammodo, pays the expenses of Dutch researchers travelling to France.

-The deadline for the current round of applications, that started in March 2017, is 15 June 2017.
+The deadline for applications is 15 June 2017.
 Applications for extensions must be submitted before 30 September of the year subsequent to the year the grant was awarded.
 To be eligible for the grant, the applications have to be submitted by the Dutch researchers (through Nuffic) as well as the French researchers (through Campus France).
 Only applications that have been submitted on both the Dutch and the French side will be assessed.

 Dutch researchers can apply for a Van Gogh Scholarship by downloading the application form here: